ABOUT THE BOAT

 - Canadian passport holders are charged an additional visa fee by Colombia of 190,000 Colombian pesos.
 Check todays exchange rate online.

 THE DEPARTURE POINTS & ARRIVAL LOCATIONS

 - The boat departs from the marina in Puerto Lindo Panama.
 To get there guests must pay for ground transport via public bus or $25 for a shuttle organized by the boat.

 - The boat arrives at the public marina in Cartagena.
 From there guests can easily take a taxi to main areas.

 - the cash you need to pay the balance of the ground transport, entrance fees, small boat to the sailboat, and the balance due on the sailboat trip.

 - A tight-fitting T-shirt to snorkel.

-- Prepare a small bag with all you need during the trip.
-The boat crew will put your big case in another storage without access.
+- prepare a small bag with all you need during the trip.

 - A mosquito repellent for nights without wind and evenings ashore.

 - A sweat shirt or a light raincoat for the night.